 ‘Why are the good people dying?’

-The Crazies aka Code Name Trixie is a 1973 American science fiction horror feature film written and directed by George A. Romero (Creepshow; Dawn of the Dead; Martin; Night of the Living Dead; et al) based on “The Mad People”, an earlier screenplay by Paul McCollough.
+The Crazies is a 1973 American science fiction horror film written and directed by George A. Romero (Creepshow; Dawn of the Dead; Martin; Night of the Living Dead; et al) based on “The Mad People”, an earlier screenplay by Paul McCollough.
+Also released as Code Name Trixie

 The movie stars Lane Carroll, WG.
 McMillan, Harold Wayne Jones, Lloyd Hollar and Lynn Lowry.